Definition

 See our related article on DUI of prescription painkillers. |

-While prescription medicines can be lifesavers, they can slow the body’s functions and inhibit the person’s ability to drive safely.
+While prescription medicines can be lifesavers, they can slow your body’s functions and inhibit your ability to drive safely.
 Common side effects of prescription medications include:

 - Fatigue and drowsiness